When are consultations held?

 Each consultation is 50 minutes long.
 Demand is high, so make your appointment well in advance.

-Consultations can be arranged outside these hours on request.
-If you are a part-time student or can only attend appointments outside office hours, please email Learning Centre Director A/Prof Sue Starfield (email@example.com).
+Consultations can also be arranged outside the above hours on request.
+If you are a part-time student or can only attend appointments outside office hours, please email Learning Centre Director Prof Sue Starfield (firstname.lastname@example.org).

 You can seek help with any specific study-related issue.
 You will work with a Peer Writing Assistants (PWAs) to explore useful strategies that you can apply to your studies.
 In an initial consultation a PWA might read a sample of your written work, and then discuss ways to improve it with you.
 They may then either refer you to other Learning Centre programs, or suggest a further consultation.